shuwair/IPGTest/README.md

 ## Solution

 * Used Flyweight Pattern for passing strings and not stored in any array or list to save memory
-* String generated with the combination of  counter and zero padding (eg .....0000001) so every string shuld be unique
+* String generated with the combination of  counter and zero padding (eg .....0000001) so every string should be unique
-* Used BufferedWriter for wiring generated rows to file with buffer size of 100 as each row contains 100 chars
+* Used BufferedWriter for writing generated rows to file with buffer size of 100 as each row contains 100 chars

 ## Results